owuordickson/fuzztx/README.md

 # FuzzTX

 A Python implementation of the **FuzzTX** algorithm.
-The algorithm applies a fuzzy triangular membership function to cross different unrelated data streams based on their <em>date-time</em> attributes.
+The algorithm applies a fuzzy triangular membership function to cross time-series data from different and/or unrelated sources based on the *date-time* attributes.
 <!-- Research paper will appear in the proceedings of  -- link<br> -->

 ## Requirements